pedrolucaspalma/Cal.js/README.md

 ###### Listing events

 Event listing is made by sending a request to the server with the `GET` method and `/userevents/` endpoint, being passed on the URL.
 This returns a response containing a list of events and each events respective ID.
+The events are then appended to the event list with Javascript DOM, and the page is reloaded.

+###### Adding a new event

+When the user clicks on the "Add new event" button, it calls a `openModalForInsertion()` function that opens up a modal containing a form.
+On submition, the data the form will be sent to a